Streets must be safe and accessible for all, with clean air that is free from harmful emissions

 The signatory cities are:

-Paris, London, Los Angeles, Copenhagen, Amsterdam, Auckland, Austin, Barcelona, Berlin, Bogota, Cape Town, Heidelberg, Jakarta, Madrid, Medellin, Mexico City, Milan, Moscow, Oslo, Quito, Rio de Janeiro, Rome, Rotterdam, Santiago, Seattle, Seoul, Tokyo, Vancouver, Warsaw, Birmingham*, Honolulu*, Liverpool*, Oxford*, Greater Manchester*, Santa Monica* and West Hollywood*
+Paris, London, Los Angeles, Copenhagen, Amsterdam, Auckland, Austin, Barcelona, Berlin, Bogota, Cape Town, Heidelberg, Jakarta, Madrid, Medellin, Mexico City, Milan, Oslo, Quito, Rio de Janeiro, Rome, Rotterdam, Santiago, Seattle, Seoul, Tokyo, Vancouver, Warsaw, Birmingham*, Honolulu*, Liverpool*, Oxford*, Greater Manchester*, Santa Monica* and West Hollywood*

 *non-C40 city or region